Translating Data 2 Action to Prevent Overdose

 The Research Need

 Deaths from opioid overdoses have increased dramatically in recent years.
-One major barrier to reversing this trend is difficulty collecting and analyzing high-quality, real-world data to forecast prevention and treatment service needs, identify service gaps, and inform proactive responses in line with the U.S. Department of Health and Human Services’ Overdose Prevention Strategy.
+One major hurdle to decreasing overdoses is collecting and analyzing high-quality, real-world data to forecast prevention and treatment service gaps.
+Accelerating the implementation of evidence-based interventions is a priority for the U.S. Department of Health and Human Services’ Overdose Prevention Strategy.

 About the Program

-• The Data Infrastructure Support Center will assist HD2A Innovation Projects with data support, tools, coordination, training, and modernization.
+• The Data Infrastructure Support Center provides data support, tools, training, and modernization.

 Program Details

-Through the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative® Data 2 Action Program, NIH has awarded research grants and Center cooperative agreements to support projects emphasizing the real-world application of data to improve service delivery.
+Through the Helping to End Addiction Long-term® Initiative, or NIH HEAL Initiative®, NIH has awarded 13 research grant awards, totaling $76 million, to fund this program.

 Research Examples

-• Using electronic health records to develop clinical decision support that encourages safer opioid prescribing and improves use of tailored, evidence-based pain management practices
+• Developing clinical decision support that encourages safer opioid prescribing and improves use of tailored, evidence-based pain management practices

-• Developing data dashboards to identify areas of high overdose burden and implement overdose stabilization, naloxone provision, opioid use disorder treatment linkage, and wraparound service delivery
+• Developing data dashboards to identify areas of high overdose burden and implementing data-driven decision-making strategies to enhance overdose stabilization, naloxone provision, opioid use disorder treatment linkage, and wraparound service delivery

 • Merging data streams and modeling system needs dynamically

-• Facilitating linkage to (and retention in) treatment for opioid use disorder through technology, integrated care, and regulatory flexibility among high-risk populations
+• Facilitating identification of opioid use disorder and linkage to (and retention in) treatment through technology, integrated care, and regulatory flexibility among high-risk populations

 Innovation Projects